Murder of Dawn Magyar

-Dawn Lee Swan Magyar (March 28, 1952 – January 27, 1973) was found murdered in March 1973, in a wooded area in Chapin, Michigan.
+Dawn Lee Swan Magyar (March 28, 1952 – January 27, 1973) was an American woman found murdered in March 1973, in a wooded area in Chapin, Michigan.
 She had been reported missing since January 27, 1973, from her home in Chesaning, Michigan.
-Believed to have been abducted from a shopping center in nearby Owosso, she was found to have been raped, and shot three times.
+Believed to have been abducted from a shopping center in nearby Owosso, she was found to have been raped and shot three times.

-After a long investigation, new technology in DNA analysis enabled Shiawassee County, Michigan, police to charge Jerald Leroy Wingeart in 2001, who was identified by DNA collected at the murder scene.
-In November 2001 he was tried and convicted in the case, and sentenced to life in prison.
+After a long investigation, new technology in DNA analysis enabled Shiawassee County, Michigan police to charge Jerald Leroy Wingeart in 2001, who was identified by DNA collected at the murder scene.
+In November 2001, he was tried and convicted in the case, and sentenced to life in prison.
 The case was closed more than 28 years after Magyar's body was found.

 Background

 Magyar was born Dawn Lee Swan on March 28, 1952, in Corunna, Michigan, to parents Eleanor and Ralph Swan.
 She had brothers Max and Larry.
 The siblings grew up there and attended local schools; Swan graduated from the high school in 1970.

 Dawn was married to Don Magyar.
 At the time of her murder, she was 20 years old, and they had just celebrated the first birthday of their son.
 They lived in Chesaning, Michigan.